Harsha072/ewd-api-labs-2023/README.md

  + Get a movie - Returns a movie details based on id

  + Get movie credits - Returns movie credits based on movie id

+ + Add favourite movies and series - Add both favourite movies and series for a particular user

++ Get favourite movies and series - Return favourite movies and series for a user

 ## Installation Requirements